vishwa-nath-reddy/UdacityCapstone/README.md

 ### Retreiving data

-The requests valid to retrieve data are mentioned in `postman` test file, Please use it directly and feel free to modify the requests
+The allowed requests are as follows:
+1.